Five Ways to Fund Your Property Purchase

 Borrowing from family and friends is also an option, which can eliminate many standard borrowing costs from the equation.
 It can also be a comparatively quick and easy way to access the funds you need, in order to purchase a property by cash.

-Nevertheless, it can be difficult to persuade the family and friends to enter into a deal that could see them worse-off long-term.
-With no guarantees, no contractual obligations and no recourse if things go wrong, they may be reluctant to fund your property purchase.
+Nevertheless, it can be difficult to persuade the family and friends to enter into a deal that could see them worse off long-term.
+With no guarantees, no contractual obligations, and no recourse if things go wrong, they may be reluctant to fund your property purchase.

 As with a bridging loan, secured loans typically attach significantly lower rates of interest and more competitive overall borrowing costs.
 What’s more, it’s unlikely you’ll be required to undergo a credit check, if you’re able to cover the cost of the loan with your assets.

 Whichever way you go, it’s worth consulting with an independent broker to explore the available options.
-Consider major banks and high street lenders across the UK to access the best possible deal for your property purchase.